Felix Morley: Biography

+In August 1940, Morley was fired from his position as editor of the Post by the paper's owner, Eugene Meyer.
+Meyer, a staunch economic conservative and opponent of the New Deal, nevertheless was a major proponent of Roosevelt's interventionist foreign policy and the need for America to support Great Britain in the fight against Hitler.
+That July, the Post, under Morley's direction, published an editorial criticizing Roosevelt's interventionism, arguing that the Monroe Doctrine not only pledged the United States to defend the Western Hemisphere from European intervention but also pledged the United States not to intervene in the affairs of Europe.
+The editorial argued that the best way to defend American interests was to defend the Western Hemisphere and not to involve itself with European quarrels.
+Morley's anti-interventionist editorial offended Meyer, who fired him a few weeks later.
+Meyer assured that the Post would only publish pro-interventionist editorials thereafter.

-In 1940, Morley left journalism to succeed William Wistar Comfort as President of Haverford College.
+Later in 1940, Morley went on to succeed William Wistar Comfort as President of Haverford College.
 He also supported Wendell Willkie that year as presidential candidate.
 Morley said he lost faith in Roosevelt after his Judiciary Reorganization Bill of 1937 to pack the Supreme Court and that Roosevelt had a "debonair attitude of pulling tricks out of a bag."

 Morley was one of the founding editors of Human Events in 1944, where he opposed federal overreach and foreign interventionism.
 However, he left Human Events in 1950 because of its aggressive military stance towards the Soviet Union.
 He was also one of the founding members of the classical liberal Mont Pelerin Society in 1946.

 After resigning from Haverford College, he continued his journalistic work at NBC and for Nation's Business.
 He published his memoirs, For the Record, in 1977.
 Other books he published after the war were The Power in the People (1949), The Foreign Policy of the United States (1951) and Freedom and Federalism (1959).
 Also published, in 1956, is his utopian novel Gumption Island.